ForgeRock/forgeops/README.ng.md

 ## Introduction

-The next evolution of the forgeops tool is available in a Tech Preview status.
+The next evolution of the new forgeops tool is now the default.
 This was done in an effort to simplify the ForgeRock platform deployment, make it more deterministic, and continue on our production first path.
 It no longer dynamically generates a Kustomize overlay on every run.
 Instead, you create and manage environments for each deployment you need, then you can apply them as you wish with either Kustomize or Helm.

-## Naming

-As this is a tech demo, we have named it `forgeops-ng`.
-In the next major release of Forgeops, the `-ng` will be dropped and it will become `forgeops`.
-The same will happen for any files or directories that currently contain `-ng` in their name.
-If you start using `forgeops-ng` before then, please be aware of and plan for that name change.

 ## Setup

-The heart of forgeops-ng is `forgeops-ng env`.
+The heart of forgeops is `forgeops env`.
 It allows you to manage common aspects of Helm values file(s) and Kustomize overlays.
 Since it is written in python, you need to setup your system to run it.

-You may want to run `forgeops-ng configure`.
+You may want to run `forgeops configure`.
 The command will automatically install python dependencies into `/path/to/forgeops/lib/dependencies` folder.
 You do not have to create a Python Virtual Environment (venv).
 You need at least python 3.9.6+ and pip3 installed.

 ## Major Changes

-There are some major changes introduced by forgeops-ng that may trip you up if you are familiar with previous versions of forgeops.
+There are some major changes introduced by the new forgeops that may trip you up if you are familiar with previous versions of forgeops.

 ### Discrete overlays